QyDing02/qyding02.github.io/_tabs/about.md

 I haven't published anything yet, but I am passionate about research and discovery.
 Although I'm new to research, I'm eager to learn, improve my skills, and make meaningful contributions.

+## Hobbies

+I like to travel and take pictures.
+Even though I don't have professional photographic equipment, I still enjoy the process of finding beauty in the world around me.

+At the same time, I'm a transportation fanatic and am very interested in all types of transportation (spacecrafts, airplanes, high speed trains, etc.).

 ## Correspondence
 Email: dingqy7@mail2.sysu.edu.cn